Master and Commander: The Far Side of the World: Development

 20th Century Fox executive Tom Rothman had wished to adapt O'Brian's novels since first reading them, recognizing the potential for a film franchise.
-Becoming CEO, he recruited director Peter Weir to helm the project.
+He originally began developing the film at The Samuel Goldwyn Company in 1993.
+However, the film was later acquired by Touchstone Pictures with John McTiernan hired as director.
+When Rothman became the CEO of Fox, he re-acquired the rights in 1998 and recruited director Peter Weir to helm the project.

 Filming

 Great efforts were made to reproduce the authentic look and feel of life aboard an early nineteenth-century man-of-war.
 In addition to 2,000 hats and 1,900 pairs of shoes, some 400 pounds of hair were used on actors.

 However, only ten days of the filming took place at sea aboard Rose (a reproduction of the 18th-century post ship HMS Rose).
 Other scenes were shot on a full-scale replica mounted on gimbals in a nearly 20-million-gallon tank at Baja Studios in Mexico, built for the filming of Titanic (1997).

 There was a third HMS Surprise which was a scale model built by Weta Workshop.
 A storm sequence was enhanced using digitally composited footage of waves shot on board a modern replica of Cook's Endeavour rounding Cape Horn.
 All of the actors were given a thorough grounding in the naval life of the period in order to make their performances as authentic as possible.
 The ship's boats used in the film were Russian Naval six- and four-oared yawls supplied by Central Coast Charters and Boat Base Monterey.
 Their faithful 18th-century appearance complemented the historical accuracy of the rebuilt "Rose," whose own boat, the "Thorn", could be used only in the Brazilian scene.

 Master and Commander was the first non-documentary film to shoot on-location in the Galápagos.
 Filming took place from June to November 2002.